bweilers/APIs-homework/README.md

 # Financial Planner

 ## This Python Notebook contains code to analyze the performance of assets
-The goal of the analysis is to determine 1) if the value of the assets covers emergency expenses, and 2) simulate the performance in the futurethe performs a quantitative analysis of the a variety of portfolios for comparison
+The goal of the analysis is to determine 1) if the value of the assets covers emergency expenses, and 2) simulate the performance in the futurethe performs a quantitative analysis of the a variety of portfolios for comparison.
+The main content of the assignment is contained in `financial-planner.ipynb`

 ## Code and Dependencies
 This code is to be run on